-2021 2020
+2022 2021

-Total revenues \$ 2,348,105 \$ 2,347,181
+Total revenues \$ 2,601,723 \$ 2,348,105

-Total expenditures (2,176,558) (1,586,262)
+Total expenditures (2,090,855) (2,176,558)

-Revenues over expenditures \$ 171,547 \$ 760,919
+Revenues over expenditures \$ 510,868 \$ 171,547

 The District manages its activities with the objectives of ensuring that expenditures will be adequately covered by revenues each year and that an adequate fund balance is maintained.
-The District's primary financial resources in the General Fund are from a property tax levy, the provision of water and sewer services to customers within the District and tap connection fees charged to homebuilders in the District.
+The District's primary financial resources in the General Fund are from a property tax levy, the provision of water sewer and fire protection services to customers within the District, and tap connection fees charged to homebuilders in the District.
 Financial resources are influenced by a variety of factors each year:

 - Property tax revenues are dependent upon assessed values in the District and the maintenance tax rate set by the District.
-While assessed values in the District increased from the prior year, property tax revenues decreased because the District decreased the maintenance component of the levy. - Water, sewer and surface water revenues are dependent upon customer usage, which fluctuates from year to year as a result of factors beyond the District's control. - Revenues from providing fire protection services are based on the number of connections in the District and increases as the number of connections increases. - Tap connection fees fluctuate with homebuilding activity within the District.
+Property tax revenues increased from prior year because the District increased the maintenance and operations component of the levy and because assessed values increased from prior year. - Water, sewer and surface water revenues are dependent upon customer usage, which fluctuates from year to year as a result of factors beyond the District's control. - Revenues from providing fire protection services are based on the number of connections in the District and increases as the number of connections increases. - Tap connection fees fluctuate with homebuilding activity within the District.